Air quality in Delhi, Noida, Gurugram falls to ‘poor category’, likely to deteriorate

 However, as the boundary layer wind direction is not fully favourable for pollutant transport towards the Delhi region, the SAFAR model estimate of stubble burning share in PM 2.5 is 17% for Friday, it said.

-The India Meteorological Department too predicted the air quality to worsen with pollutants PM 10 –presence of particles with diameter less than 10 micrometres – and PM 2.5 increasing.
+The India Meteorological Department too predicted the air quality will worsen with pollutants PM 10 – the presence of particles with a diameter less than 10 micrometres – and PM 2.5 increasing.

 “Air quality will deteriorate in the coming two days till October 24,” Anand Sharma, additional director general of IMD, told PTI on Thursday.
 “There are factors other than farm fires which are worsening the air like vehicular pollution, waste burning.
 PM 2.5 will increase and PM 10 which is now in ‘poor’ category will fall to ‘very poor’ by October 24.”